cochranfilms/cochran-job-listings/PHASE_FIXES.md

 **Fix**: Implement the missing `updatePerformanceReviewsOnGitHub` function or replace with proper save logic.

+## Phase 8 Fix - Performance Reviews UI Enhancement
+**Issue**: Performance reviews section needs to be more personalized and show job-specific information in the card header.

+**Enhancement**:
+- Update card header to show job title instead of generic "Performance Review"
+- Add personalized welcome message with user's name
+- Enhance design with polished, caring touch that shows Cochran Films cares about user growth
+- Improve empty state with more welcoming and informative design
+- Add growth encouragement section with supportive messaging

+**Implementation**: Enhanced user-portal.html performance reviews display with:
+- Personalized welcome header with user name and caring messaging
+- Job-specific review card headers
+- Enhanced visual design with gradients and improved styling
+- Growth encouragement section with supportive messaging
+- Improved empty state with information cards and encouragement

 ## Implementation Status

 ### Category: Authentication & User Portal Issues